 He asked me to send photos, then told me he would “research” the issue.

 While I waited, I kept searching.
+It was really late at night.
 I opened a hallway shoe rack—maybe something was stuffed inside?
 Instead, the whole thing tipped over onto me.
-I yelled a warning to everyone: “Don’t touch the shoe rack!”
+I yelled a warning to everyone: “Don’t touch the shoe rack or the stuff on top might fall and break!”

 At this point, it was becoming clear that much of the furniture was broken or damaged.
 Even the giant cuddly teddy bear sitting in the corner had a giant rip down its backside, stuffing leaking out like a sad crime scene.